What are the differences between the IB Programme at Tamagawa Academy and International Schools?

 What subjects compose the entrance examination?

 The subjects tested are the same for all grade levels.
-They are English, Mathematics, Science, and Humanities.
-While the Mathematics exam can be written in either Japanese or English; Science and Humanities are only in Japanese.
+They are English, Mathematics, and Japanese.
+While English and Mathematics exam are in English, Japanese exam is only in Japanese.

 Can we observe lessons before enrolling?